valfirst/browserup-proxy/README.md

-ANNOUNCEMENT:

--- The BrowserUp Proxy is now deprecated. --
+### This fork is created in order to keep alive [BrowserUp Proxy](https://github.com/browserup/browserup-proxy) which maintenance was officially [discontinued](https://github.com/browserup/browserup-proxy/issues/388#issuecomment-996277034):

-We have moved our business over to the BrowserUp fork of the mitmproxy.
+> We have moved our business over to the BrowserUp fork of the mitmproxy.
 It is available [here](https://github.com/browserup/mitmproxy)
+>

-The reasons:
+> The reasons:
+>

-After multiple tries, we could not make the current architecture support websockets and http/2. without a massive rewrite.
+> After multiple tries, we could not make the current architecture support websockets and http/2. without a massive rewrite.
 HTTP/3 will complicate things even further.
+>

-mitm proxy is great!
+> mitm proxy is great!
 The upstream maintainers are awesome.
 We have, and hope to continue to make code contributions.
+>

-* It has HTTP/2 Support
+> * It has HTTP/2 Support
+>

-* It has Websocket Support
+> * It has Websocket Support
+>

-* Our fork adds a REST API, and uses OpenAPI to generate Clients in many languages: Java, Ruby, Python, Javascript, so you can access the proxy from many languages.
+> * Our fork adds a REST API, and uses OpenAPI to generate Clients in many languages: Java, Ruby, Python, Javascript, so you can access the proxy from many languages.
+>

-* Our fork generates a HAR with websocket and HTTP/2 traffic included
+> * Our fork generates a HAR with websocket and HTTP/2 traffic included
+>

-* Our fork adds traffic verification capabilties (like assertions) against the HAR
+> * Our fork adds traffic verification capabilties (like assertions) against the HAR

 -----------------------------